anderslanglands/babble/README.md

 cmake_minimum_required(VERSION 3.15)
 project(bbl-usd VERSION 0.1 LANGUAGES C CXX)

-# babble should be found by adding the directory where you installed babble to to the CMAKE_PREFIX_PATH variable
+# babble should be found by adding the directory where you installed babble to
+# the CMAKE_PREFIX_PATH variable
 find_package(babble CONFIG REQUIRED)
 find_package(pxr REQUIRED)